warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/chiado-testnet/join-chiado.md

 1. Download the binary for your platform from the [release page](https://github.com/warden-protocol/wardenprotocol/releases/tag/v0.5.1) and unzip it.
 The archive contains the `wardend` binary.

-2. Navigate to the directory containing the binary and initialize the chain home directory:
+2. Navigate to the directory containing the binary and initialize the node:

    ```bash
    ./wardend init my-chain-moniker